wp-plugins/nextgen-facebook/readme.txt

 = Version 6.10 =

-* *Free* version: *12285 lines in 42 files, with 51 classes and 412 functions*
+* *Free* vrsion: 12266 lines in 42 files, with 51 classes and 411 functions
-* Pro version: *13916 lines in 53 files, with 64 classes and 460 functions*
+* Pro version: 13897 lines in 53 files, with 64 classes and 459 functions

 ***Free* and Pro version changes:**